BSc Biology with Science & Society / Overview

 - Number of places/applicants

 650/4500 (Overall data for biological and biomedical undergraduate courses at The University of Manchester)

 Apply through UCAS .

-Both our science media projects, where you produce a portfolio of communication materials that could include a scientific article or a podcast, and our science communication placements, where you could spend a year working in an organisation that communicates science (such as a medical writing company or a museum), provide a wealth of opportunities for you to stand out from other graduates in this field.
+Both our science media projects - where you produce a portfolio of communication materials that could include a scientific article or a podcast - and our science communication placements through which you could spend a year working in an organisation that communicates science (such as a medical writing company or a museum) provide a wealth of opportunities for you to stand out from other graduates in this field.